dragoncoder047/dragoncoder047.github.io/markdown/pages/ulisp_howto/backquote.md

     const char stringbackquote[] PROGMEM = "backquote";
     const char stringunquote[] PROGMEM = "unquote";
     const char stringuqsplicing[] PROGMEM = "unquote-splicing";
     ```

+    ```cpp
+    const char docbackquote[] PROGMEM = "(backquote form) or `form\n" "Expands the unquotes present in the form as a syntactic template.
+Most commonly used in macros.";
+    const char docunquote[] PROGMEM = "(unquote form) or ,form\n" "Marks a form to be evaluated and the value inserted when (backquote) expands the template.";
+    const char docunquotesplicing[] PROGMEM = "(unquote-splicing form) or ,@form\n" "Marks a form to be evaluated and the value spliced in when (backquote) expands the template.\n" "If the value returned when evaluating form is not a proper list (backquote) will bork very badly.";
+    ```

 ## Part 2 - the Reader Macros